cristianarbe/bootstrap-script/README.md

 # GNad

 GNad's Not A Distro.
 Grabs a config file and setups your workstation for you.
-Only working with Ubuntu.

 ### Prerequisites